TOPLLab/topllab.github.io/warduino/reference/development.md

 #### Development Environment Setup

-These steps are written for the WARDuino project.
+These steps are meant for debugging the WARDuino virtual machine, but can be used to debug other projects as well.
-If you first want to try out the debugger on a different project, we recommend the IDF LCD example:
+If you first want to try out the debugger on an example project, we recommend the IDF LCD example:

 ```bash
 cp -r $IDF_PATH/examples/peripherals/spi_master/lcd .
 cd lcd
 ```

-**Step 1.** In the WARDuino root folder, add the "wrover kit" component:
+**Step 1.** In the project root folder, add the "wrover kit" component:

 ```bash
 idf.py add-dependency "espressif/esp_wrover_kit^1.5.0"